Optimal investment for participating insurance contracts under VaR-Regulation

+When finishing this paper we noticed that \cite{Lin2017} has independently investigated participating insurance contract problem with a power utility function without regulation or mortality, doing extensive, interesting numerical comparisons between various hedging portfolio insurance strategies, and also numerically analyzing possible restrictions on the portfolio weights.
+We on the other hand consider general utility functions with mortality risk focusing on the impact of regulation for a pool of multiple contracts of heterogeneous policyholders.
+To the best of our knowledge, non-concave utility maximization problems together with (non-concave) constraints have not been considered before.
+Moreover, we extend the results to a two-period framework where premature death benefits and dividend payments can be considered at an intermediate date, which shows the flexibility of our method.

 The paper is organized as follows: In Section~\ref{sec:mod}, we introduce the asset model and the parametric family of contract payoffs.
-We then solve the unregulated problems without mortality in Section \ref{sec:Uncon} in connection with the concavification technique.
-Section \ref{Sec:mort} discusses the case with independent mortality.
+We then solve the unregulated problems with mortality in Section \ref{sec:Uncon}.
 In Section~\ref{Se:VaR0}, we investigate the constrained problems.
 The results are numerically illustrated in Section \ref{sec:Num}.
+An extension to a two-period framework is presented in Section \ref{sec:Twoperiod}.
 All technical proofs are reported in the Appendix.